Women Get the Vote, 1920

 Click a name below for more information.
 All transcripts are in PDF format.

 When full woman suffrage came to the nation in 1920, a goal was achieved which Vermonters had been actively working toward for at least fifty years.
 A drive for voting rights had been made in the state as early as 1870, and other efforts followed, always without full success.
-Nevertheless, in 1880 the Vermont legislature did grant tax-paying women the right to vote in school district meetings, and women were allowed to hold school offices or to be elected or appointed as school superintendents or town clerks; in 1900 women became eligible to become notaries public or trustees of public libraries, and town superintendent of schools and, in 1902, town treasurer.
+Nevertheless, in 1880 the Vermont legislature did grant tax-paying women the right to vote in school district meetings, and women were allowed to hold school offices or to be elected or appointed as school superintendents or town clerks; in 1900 women became eligible to become notaries public or trustees of public libraries, and in 1902, town treasurers.

 The principle organization in the state lobbying for these gains after 1907 was the Vermont Equal Suffrage Association (VESA), a statewide group of activist women.
 Organized in the early 1880s as the Vermont Woman Suffrage Association, it focused efforts on persuading the state legislature to act on women’s political rights.
 It also sent representatives to the National American Woman Suffrage Association, and later the Congressional Union for Women’s Suffrage, which pushed for suffrage action at the federal level.

 Many women in the leadership of VESA, were also active in other reform movements of the day, such as temperance, and religious missionary work.
 The Vermont Woman’s Christian Temperance Union (WCTU) was apparently especially valuable in providing leadership experience for the suffrage efforts.
 To fund its projects, VESA collected $1.00 membership fees for its State Association, and $.25 for membership in local “Equal Franchise Leagues” which existed in the state’s large towns of Burlington, Montpelier, Rutland, Springfield, and St. Albans.